ChrisBrooksbank/autoCardboard/README.md

 # autoCardboard
 models board games played by bots.

+Developers can write logic which plays turns on any supported board game. ( Currently Pandemic and For Sale ) They can expose this logic on a endpoint and play a game to test out the success of their logic against bots , or other player endpoints.

-Initial implention of two games :
+Initial implentation of two games :
 * For Sale ( https://www.ultraboardgames.com/for-sale/game-rules.php )
 * and Pandemic (https://www.ultraboardgames.com/pandemic/game-rules.php).
 For Sale is competitive, Pandemic is co-operative.